adrianmihalko/raspberrypiwireguard/README.md

 net.ipv4.ip_forward = 1
 ```

+## 2. Configuring WireGuard

+We cover two way of setting up Wireguard and clients:

+- manually: that's what we do in this document
+- semi automatic mode via WireGuard [User Management Script](https://github.com/adrianmihalko/raspberrypiwireguard/wiki/User-management-with-Wireguard-User-Management-script)

-## 2. Generate private and public keys for server and client1
+## 3. Generate private and public keys for server and client1

 ```console